-Upon arrival, you will receive a WOOFer Orientation Pack and be asked to sign the form below.
-If you’d like to receive the WOOFer Orientation Pack prior to arrival, please email us this request.
+Upon arrival, you will receive a WWOOFer Orientation Pack and be asked to sign the form below and provide a $50 deposit which will be returned to you upon check-out (including return of any camping, recreational or farming equipment loaned during your stay).
+If you’d like to receive the WWOOFer Orientation Pack prior to arrival, please email us this request.

 WOOFER WORK EXCHANGE AGREEMENT

-The form below acknowledges that you have read and understand the WOOFer Work Exchange and Safety Policies/FAQs in the WOOFer Orientation Pack.
+The form below acknowledges that you have read and understand the WWOOFer Work Exchange and Safety Policies/FAQs in the WWOOFer Orientation Pack.

 Name (print) ________________________________________